 However employers are obliged to ensure that the apprenticeship is correctly completed and in line with the stipulated timescales set out by the JIB.
 Failure to do so can still lead to Unfair Dismissal claims.

-To complete an apprentice after the successful attainment of all the apprenticeship framework qualifications the employer must complete the relevant section of the ECS/ Grading Application, the JIB Apprentice completion Form and provide copies of:
+To complete an apprentice after the successful attainment of the apprenticeship standard or meeting the full requirements of the framework the employer must complete the relevant section of the ECS/ Grading Application, the JIB Apprentice completion Form and provide copies of: